Kartoffelbauer/gandi-record-updater/README.md

 <h3>Cleaning up</h3>
 Its not required but I recommended to put the compiled file (`recUpdater.out`) in a subdirectory, such as `/opt/recUpdater/` so that everything is nice and clean.
-Now go ahead and run the `recUpdater.out` file for the first time, so the config file gets created.
-To do so see next section.

 <h2>Execution</h2>